defi-wonderland/specs/specs/protocol/superchain-configuration.md

 ## Dependency manager

-This contract will be updated to manage and keep track of the dependency graph.
+The `SuperchainConfig` contract will manage and keep track of the dependency graph.
 It will be queried as the source of truth to get which chains are part of the Superchain.
 It will also allow to add a chain to the op-governed cluster and update each chain’s dependency set.

 ### Interface and properties

-The `SuperchainConfig` contract will add the following storage layout and function:
+The contract will add the following storage layout and function:

 **`SHARED_LOCKBOX`**